EAST4110 – Readings in East Asian Culture and History

 Instruction is provided in the form of guidance, both for groups and individuals.

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

-One review paper and one term paper, both of 4-5 pages (2300 characters per page, excluding spaces), plus bibliography.
+One review paper and one term paper, both of 4-5 pages (2300 characters per page, excluding spaces).
+Front page and list of references come in addition.
 The topics of both papers should be formulated after the initial consultation meeting between the student and the teacher.

 Each paper counts for 50 % of the final grade.
 The review paper and the term paper have to be uploaded in Inspera within the given deadline.

 Submit assignments in Inspera